Verner Panton's Flowerpot Series

 Height: 120 cm

 Verner Panton designed the Flowerpot table lamps in enamelled metal (stainless steel).
-The VP4 table lamp has a base of metal, where the rod is bent in a circle.
-The smaller table lamp has a small hemisphere instead, made of the same material and colour as the shade.
+The VP4 table lamp has a base of metal in the shape of a rod bent in a circle.
+The smaller table lamp incorporates a hemisphere instead, made of the same material and colour as the shade.

-However, you cannot deny that Verner Panton (1926-98) is a bit of an outsider in Danish design.
-He did not use classic materials like wood and leather, and he was fascinated by the new possibilities of industrial production, as well as the new processing techniques, which his pendant is an example of.
+However, one cannot deny that Verner Panton is a bit of an outsider in Danish design.
+He did not use classic materials like wood or leather and was instead fascinated by the new possibilities of industrial production, as well as the new processing techniques.